Lettuce Library based Redis Cluster Development vector

 Overview

-Redis Cluster distributes data based on sharding and replicates data in a Master-Slave structure for each shard.
-Therefore, client development is required in a different way than the existing Redis (DBaaS) architecture, Redis Sentinel.
-For Redis Cluster client development, the Lettuce library is widely used.
-The Lettuce library provides various features necessary for Redis Cluster connection, including synchronous and asynchronous APIs, Redis data type-specific operations, and integration with Spring Data.
+Redis Cluster distributes data based on sharding, and replication is performed using a Master‑Slave structure for each shard.
+Therefore, it differs from the traditional Redis (DBaaS) architecture of Redis Sentinel.
+Client development of this type is required.
+The Lettuce library is widely used for Redis Cluster client development.
+The Lettuce library provides synchronous and asynchronous APIs, supports operations for each Redis data type, and offers various features needed for connecting to Redis Cluster, such as integration with Spring Data.

 Lettuce

-Lettuce creates and manages connections to Redis Cluster based on TCP Channel and event handling using the Netty library.
-Therefore, dependencies on Netty and Reactor-related libraries are required.
-The Lettuce library provides various features, including connection classes for Cluster, StandAlone, and Sentinel, as well as support for ID/Password and SSL-based authentication.
-After connecting to Redis Cluster, if a failure occurs on the Master or Slave node, or if a node is added or deleted, the Lettuce library can reflect the topology change in real-time.
+Lettuce is based on the Netty library, utilizing TCP channels and event-driven processing for Redis.
+Cluster and connection are created and managed.
+Therefore, as a dependency, Netty and Reactor-related libraries are needed.
+The Lettuce library provides various features, including StandAlone as well as Cluster.
+Provides a connection class for Sentinel and supports ID/P assword method and SSL-based authentication.
+After connecting to a Redis Cluster, if a failure occurs on a Master or Slave node or when adding a node and When deleting, the Lettuce library can reflect the topology changes in real time.

 [ Lettuce Maven ]